 Who We Are

 The Dana Home Foundation, a private foundation established as a 501(c)(3) organization, awards annual grants to charitable organizations and governmental entities providing for the care, comfort and well being of seniors.
-Programs must serve the needs of those who reside in or have a connection to the Town of Lexington, Massachusetts.
+Programs must serve the needs of those who reside in or have a connection to the Town of Lexington, Massachusetts and surrounding communities.

 A board of directors solicits and reviews grant proposals annually from qualified applicants.
 Each board member either resides in or has a connection to the Town of Lexington and is passionate about the mission of the Dana Home Foundation.
 To learn more about our board members, visit Our Board.

 To learn more about the Dana Home Foundation’s connection to the Town of Lexington, visit Our History.